dataluscorp/browser/docs/code-quality/static-analysis/existing.rst

 `clang-tidy <http://clang.llvm.org/extra/clang-tidy/>`__.
 The checkers that we use are split into 3 categories:

-#. `Firefox specific checkers <https://searchfox.org/mozilla-central/source/build/clang-plugin>`_.
+#. `Datalus specific checkers <https://searchfox.org/mozilla-central/source/build/clang-plugin>`_.
 They detect incorrect Gecko programming
    patterns which could lead to bugs or security issues.
 #. `Clang-tidy checkers <https://clang.llvm.org/extra/clang-tidy/checks/list.html>`_.
 They aim to suggest better programming practices
    and to improve memory efficiency and performance.